Cross-Domain-Interoperability-Framework/Discovery/discoverability.md

 3. If the identifier dereferences to get a DigitalObject that is the identified resource or a representation of a non-digital resource, a link to the CDIF metadata record must be included as a \<link\> parameter in the HTTP response header.

-The CDIF metadata requirements outlined above include properties necessary to create a FDO PID Kernel information record (FDOFIdentificationRecord in Figure , below) as recommended by the Research Data Alliance (RDA)[^7].
+The CDIF metadata requirements outlined above include properties necessary to create a FDO PID Kernel information record (FDOFIdentificationRecord in Figure , above) as recommended by the Research Data Alliance (RDA)[^7].
 The mapping from the PID Kernel information record to the CDIF metadata schema.org recommended implementation is shown in Appendix 2.

 ## <a name="impapp" a/> Implementation approaches